 We, along with PwC Valuation experts, assessed the valuation techniques, methodology and assumptions applied against general market practice.
-For a selection of individual investments, we also compared the Trust's calculations to our own calculated expectations as determined by independently applying the valuation methodology.
+For a sample of individual investments, we recalculated the valuation.

-We obtained observable market price data for a sample of investments and compared this to the prices used by the Trust to value those investments at period end.
+We obtained observable market price data for a sample of investments and compared this to the prices recorded by the Trust to value those investments at year end.